IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Build the Dataverse War File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To build the Dataverse war file using versions of Netbeans newer than 8.2 requires some setup because Jakarta EE support is not enabled by default.
-An alternative is to build the war file with Maven, which is explained below.
+If you installed Netbeans, follow these steps:

-Launch Netbeans and click "File" and then "Open Project".
+- Launch Netbeans and click "File" and then "Open Project".
 Navigate to where you put the Dataverse code and double-click "dataverse" to open the project.

-If you are using Netbeans 8.2, Jakarta EE support should "just work" but if you are using a newer version of Netbeans, you will see "dataverse (broken)".
-If you see "broken", click "Tools", "Plugins", and "Installed".
-Check the box next to "Java Web and EE" and click "Activate".
-Let Netbeans install all the dependencies.
-You will observe that the green "Active" checkmark does not appear next to "Java Web and EE".
-Restart Netbeans.
+- If you see "resolve project problems," go ahead and let Netbeans try to resolve them.
+This will probably including downloading dependencies, which can take a while.
+- Allow Netbeans to install nb-javac (required for Java 8 and below).

-In Netbeans, select "dataverse" under Projects and click "Run" in the menu and then "Build Project (dataverse)".
-The first time you build the war file, it will take a few minutes while dependencies are downloaded from Maven Central.
-Feel free to move on to other steps but check back for "BUILD SUCCESS" at the end.
+- Select "dataverse" under Projects and click "Run" in the menu and then "Build Project (dataverse)".
+Check back for "BUILD SUCCESS" at the end.

 If you installed Maven instead of Netbeans, run ``mvn package``.
+Check for "BUILD SUCCESS" at the end.

 NOTE: Do you use a locale different than ``en_US.UTF-8`` on your development machine?
 Are you in a different timezone
 than Harvard (Eastern Time)?
 You might experience issues while running tests that were written with these settings